 Importance of Dashain:

-Friends, In this part we are going to read on the importance of Dashain.
+Friends, In this part we are going to read about the importance of Dashain.
 It is the most important festival in the Hindu religion.
 Also, it is the biggest and very popularly celebrated festival among Hindus.

 Celebration of Dashain:

 Devotees make offerings to Goddess Durga.
-They also offer kheer, puri, fruits, sweets, and khasi to the Goddess as a prasad.
+They also offer kheer, puri, fruits, sweets, and Khasi to the Goddess as a prasad.
 Some people spend their time in the temples.
 They go to the temple in the morning, evening, and at night.

-So, friends, we have read and understand about Dashain.
+So, friends, we have read and understood about Dashain.
 We have read about what does it means, how it is started, and its importance.
 We have also known about the victory of good over evil, victory of Ram over Ravana, and victory of Durga over Mahisasur.
-And we have also read how Dussehra celebrated.
+And we have also read how Dussehra was celebrated.

 Till now, thanks for reading.
 In the next article, we are going to read about nine days of Navratri in detail.

 If you have any doubt or queries, then feel free to ask us.
 And, also if you find any mistake in this article, then describe it in the comment box.